-Whenever there are situations that may put the safety or health of people at serious and imminent risk, the public authorities may, as a matter of urgency and without hearing the interested parties, order the immediate suspension of the activity and temporary closure, in whole or in part.
+Whenever there are situations that may put the safety or health of people at serious and imminent risk, the public authorities may, as a matter of urgency and without hearing the interested parties, order the immediate suspension of the activity and temporary closure of the property, in whole or in part.

-In the absence of a use permit, if the order to cease use is not complied with, the local authority will organise the eviction of the occupiers of the building or unit in question.
+Illegal use of buildings can result in an order from the local authority to cease the use, and if the order is not complied with, the occupants of the building or unit in question can be evicted without compensation.

-Bankruptcy and insolvency

-Briefly describe the bankruptcy and insolvency system in your jurisdiction.
+Bankruptcy and insolvency Briefly describe the bankruptcy and insolvency system in your jurisdiction.